ianrenton/ianrenton.com/blog/_posts/2025-07-13-52-week-ham-radio-challenge-roundup-weeks-25-28.md

 I had no way to transmit like this, but I left it running for an hour or so to see what it would pick up, then simply looked myself up on [PSK Reporter](https://www.pskreporter.info/pskmap.html) to get the results.

 Aside from G8CEZ in Wimborne via a direct path at +22dB SNR, I heard a variety of stations across central and southern Europe via sporadic-E. Furthest DX was OD5KU in Lebanon, 3555km away and still with a perfectly serviceable -15 dB SNR.
-The closest station coming in via sporadic-E was F1NZC in France, at 668km.
+The closest station coming in via a non-direct path was F5LPL in France, at 553km, which seems a little short based on my understanding of sporadic-E; these closer-in stations may have been received via another propagation mechanism.

 ![PSK Reporter screenshot](/img/blog/2025/07/6m-map.png){: .center}